-Aligns with network traffic flows, which could enable potential capacity gains across the LTMA from an improved network design.
-Could enable positive economic impacts through airport capacity gains; however, other non-airspace constraints may hinder overall capacity and economic gains at Luton.
+This location does not align with network traffic flows, which hinders potential capacity gains across the LTMA from an improved network design.
+It could enable positive economic impacts through airport capacity gains; however, other non-airspace constraints may hinder overall capacity and economic gains at Stansted.
 This could positively impact all LTMA traffic - commercial and GA.

-This design option is an optimised version of today which may improve the approach phase from the hold to 7,000ft.
-However, this location does not align with airport traffic flows.
-Overall, it could maintain fuel burn compared with the baseline.
-There are currently structures in this location so no change in impact is expected for GA traffic.
+This design option is an optimised version of today which could improve the approach phase from the hold to 7,000ft.
+However, this location only partially aligns with airport traffic flows and does not align with network traffic flows causing additional track miles for LTMA aircraft.
+Overall, it could maintain fuel burn for commercial operators.